Probabilistically robust stabilizing allocations in uncertain coalitional games: Probabilistic stability guarantees of allocations

-The nature of Theorem \ref{postability} is \emph{a posteriori}, i.e., we can claim the probabilistic bound in (\ref{guarantees}) only once the samples have been revealed.
+A simple choice of $\epsilon(s)$ can be obtained by splitting $\beta$ evenly among the $K$ terms in the sum of \eqref{guarantees}, and solving with respect to $\epsilon(s)$.
+This results in \cite[Eq.~(7)]{Ramponi2018}, and is illustrated numerically in Fig.~\ref{fig1}.
+Note that the nature of Theorem \ref{postability} is \emph{a posteriori}, i.e., we can claim the probabilistic bound in (\ref{guarantees}) only once the samples have been revealed.
 In fact, this is required to quantify both the solution and the cardinality $s_K$ of the minimal compression set.

-Algorithm~\ref{compression} plays the role of the compression function used to compute $s_K$.
+Algorithm~\ref{compression}, introduced in the next page, plays the role of the compression function used to compute $s_K$.
 Note that the problem at hand has a similar structure to the problem in \cite{Fabiani2020}.
 Algorithm~\ref{compression} involves solving a linear optimization program (specifically, a feasibility problem) for each coalition $S' \subset \pazocal{N}$, where we enforce in step 3 the constraint $\sum_{i \in S'} x_i = \max_{k=1, \dots, K} u(S', \delta^{(k)})$, while all other constraints remain unchanged.
 If the problem is feasible, the sample that maximized the right-hand side of this equality constraint is included in the compression set $I$, as feasibility in this case implies that this sample belongs to the compression set of the algorithm $A$ that forms the scenario core $C(G_K)$.
 Using the union in step 5 ensures that no sample is counted more than once when we compute the cardinality $s_K$ of the compression set $I$ in step 8.